adrianbevan/IntroToML/NN/README.md

-# ATLAS-UK-ML / NN
+# GRADnet-ML / NN
-ATLAS UK Machine Learning Tutorial - TensorFlow and Neural Networks
+GRADnet-ML Machine Learning Tutorial - TensorFlow and Neural Networks
 -------------------------------------------------------------------------------------------------
 This folder contains the TensorFlow-based notebooks that leads from linear regression examples to build and explore neural networks (NN).
 The following notebooks exist